 It’s not just about intercourse

 Organic sex is about making conscious choices about the quality of sex you want to have as a woman, so it can be a truly nourishing experience for your body.
-If you want to take sexuality in your hands and stop adapting or trying to fit into unrealistic expectations, say goodbye to standard, porn based, climax obsessed, cookie-cutter version of intimacy.
-Make your own menu, carefully pick your unique ingredients, be willing to send back unsavoury orders, ask standards to be raised, and become a bespoke curator of your experience.
+If you want to take sexuality into your hands and stop adapting or trying to fit into unrealistic expectations, say goodbye to the standard, porn-based, climax-obsessed, cookie-cutter version of intimacy.
+Make your own menu, carefully pick your unique ingredients, be willing to send back unsavoury orders, ask for standards to be raised, and become a bespoke curator of your experience.
 And eat it with gusto.

 What about Sexual Desire?